jump-dev/GLPK.jl/README.md

 The C API can be accessed via `GLPK.glp_XXX` functions, where the names and arguments are identical to the C API.
 See the `/tests` folder for inspiration.

+## Thread safety

+GLPK is not thread-safe and should not be used with multithreading.